fluxninja/aperture/docs/content/references/configuration/policy.md

 </dd>
 </dl>

-### SchedulerParametersWorkloadParameters {#scheduler-parameters-workload-parameters}
+### SchedulerWorkloadParameters {#scheduler-workload-parameters}

-WorkloadParameters defines parameters such as priority, tokens and fairness key that are applicable to flows within a workload.
+Parameters defines parameters such as priority, tokens and fairness key that are applicable to flows within a workload.

 #### Properties